ha-khan/HTTP-Server/README.md

 # Basic HTTP Server
-Program that uses the Berkeley Sockets API to create a basic HTTP server.
 Client is able to use the GET method to request either jpg, html, or png files stored in the document root supplied.

+To build, run the following.

+make clean
+make